Biostatistics (BIOSTAT)

 Instructor(s): Dave Glidden

-Prerequisite(s): Possession of MD, PhD, DDS, or PharmD degree, and Epidemiology 202 and Biostatistics 208 and 209.
+Prerequisite(s): Possession of MD, PhD, DDS, or PharmD degree, and EPIDEMIOL 202 and BIOSTAT 208 and BIOSTAT 209.
 Exceptions to these prerequisites may be made with the consent of the Course Director, space permitting.

 Restrictions: This course is part of the Training in Clinical Research (TICR) Program and may have space limitations.
 Auditing is not permitted.

-This is a continuation of the Biostatistical Methods in Clinical Research series, covering additional methods in multi-predictor analyses and allowing more in-depth exploration of the topics covered in Biostat I, II and III.
+This is a continuation of the Biostatistical Methods in Clinical Research series, covering additional methods in multi-predictor analyses and allowing more in-depth exploration of the topics covered in Biostat I (BIOSTAT 183), II (BIOSTAT 208) and III (BIOSTAT 209).
 Topics in survival analysis and longitudinal analysis will be emphasized and students are also encouraged to utilize their own projects to motivate discussion and to suggest topics of interest.

 View full course details: